drwill/mash/AppSettings/DevSettings/README.md

 The developer-specific files must be in JSON format, and need only specify app settings you wish to override.

 Your code can do a check to see if it is in dev mode (perhaps based on an environment variable).
 Ideally, each developer in the team can commit their own file to the project using their unique user name to make the files unique that way the call to construct DevSettingLoader will not need to be different per user.
+<pre><code>{
+  "Setting1": "DevOverride",
+  "ConnectionStrings": {
+    "Cxn1": "DevOverrideCxn"
+  }
+}</code></pre>

 ## Developer support